-SDLP 'conscience vote' on abortion
+SDLP support conscience vote on abortion

 Ms Rodgers is unable to attend the conference but it is understood other senior figures, past and present, will address the gathering before a series of secret votes.

-Delegates will be asked to vote on a number of motions including reaffirming the party's pro-life stance, but also supporting terminations in cases of rape, incest and fatal foetal abnormality.
+Delegates were asked to vote on a number of motions including reaffirming the party's pro-life stance, but also supporting terminations in cases of rape, incest and fatal foetal abnormality.

 Northern Ireland's abortion laws are more strict than the rest of the UK.